intuition-dev/intuDocs/meta-website/10_pillars.md

 amount of fear.

 An example of a good early step would be to create a 'ViewModel' layer in you web-apps client side; so that that you app is agonistic to the back end.
+And embrace server-less.

 ## Pillar 9: Security